trampgeek/jobe/README.md

   1. Bug fix: Under some configurations of python3 when using the python3_version config parameter, the current Python version was being incorrectly reported.

+### 2.1.0 (21 January 2025)

+  1. Add tests for serious error conditions to testsubmit.py

+  1. Report number of jobe users being initialised during install.

+  1. Add utilities for admins to report on OS environment and to check/reset shared memory status.

+  1. Increase default number of jobe users from 8 to 16.

+  1. Regression fix: Jobe server overloads were not being correctly reported.

+  1. Add parameter to testsubmit.py to enable/disable binary search for maximum parallel runs

+  1. Bug fix: reducing memory_limits in php.ini after uploading files could result in memory_limit errors when files were copied into the workspace, which crashed PHP and locked out the current Jobe user until a reboot.